We Are Still Here & We Remember

 !
 Who is Ibaya Art?

-I (Ivy) was known as Ibaya Art at the time I worked on the piece "We Are Still Here and We Remember" I also worked and submitted many of my digital paintings online during that time.
-Since then, I have changed my artist and brand name to Kinti Vision to better align with my ongoing work and projects.
-I am no longer known as Ibaya Art, but this is in fact my work.
-I am proud of this piece because it aligns perfectly with subjects I want to bring awareness to.
-Only one physical piece of this artwork currently exists.
-I plan to make limited edition prints of this painting in the future with physical signatures.
+Inaru Kinti was known as Ibaya Art at the time she worked on the piece "We Are Still Here and We Remember" She also submitted many of her digital paintings online during that time.
+Since then, she changed her artist and brand name to Kinti Vision to better align with her ongoing work and collaborations.
+She no longer goes by Ibaya Art.

 RESOURCES; links mentioning the painting and the project.